Porphyria: Where's the good info?

 - Scarring, swelling, and skin redness

-While many tests may be involved in the diagnosis and treatment of porphyria, urine, blood, and stool samples are most often used.
-Some health care providers may also recommend genetic testing.
-There is no cure for porphyria, but treatments can ease the discomfort of any symptoms.
+In terms of diagnosing the disorder, different tests may be involved depending on the type of porphyria your medical provider believes you to have.
+These tests can include taking urine, blood, and stool samples.
+Additionally, some health care providers may also recommend genetic testing.
+While there is no cure for porphyria, there are treatments available that can ease the discomfort of any symptoms.

-If you’d like learn more about this condition, you’re in luck — there are several reliable sources at your fingertips (assuming you’re in front of a computer right now!).
-Consider checking out the following websites:
+If you’d like learn more about this condition, you’re in luck — there are several reliable sources you can check out:

 Hope this helps!